SchlossLab/Schloss_ReproComment_mBio_2016/submission/manuscript.md

 	\textbf{Practice} & \textbf{Good} & \textbf{Better} & \textbf{Best} \\ \hline
 	Handling of confounding variables
 	& Prior to generating data, did I identified a list of possible confounding variables - biological and technical - that may obscure the interpretation of my results?
-	& In my manuscript do I indicate the level of randomization and experimental blocking that I performed to minimize the effect of the confounding variables?
+	& In my manuscript do I indicate the level of randomization and experimental blocking that I performed to minimize the effect of the confounding variables (i.e. batch effects)?
 	& Does the interpretation of my results limit itself to only those variables that are not obviously confounded? \\ \hline

 	Experimental design considerations